WTTW: History

 During the 1960s, WTTW aired educational programming during the daytime hours, showing programs produced under the auspices of Chicago Area Schools Television (CAST).
 Programs from "TV College", covering college subjects, were also shown on weekdays.
 Other afternoon shows included a locally produced series titled The Storyteller, which featured a children's story presented weekdays at 5:30 p.m., and was sponsored by the locally based Marshall Field & Company department store chain.

 In 1962, WTTW's owner, then known as the Chicago Educational Television Association (CETA) began efforts for a second educational station. to air additional classroom instructional courses, especially those displaced as more and more of its own broadcast day was filled first with programming from National Educational Television (NET).

 On September 20, 1965, sister station WXXW signed on as Chicago's second UHF television station on channel 20.

 On October 5, 1970, WTTW became a charter member station of the Public Broadcasting Service (PBS).

 WTTW did not air shows on Saturdays until the summer of 1972.
 At first, it only had a limited schedule until 2 p.m.
 Then, in 1974, it expanded to a full day.
 In the late 1970s and early 1980s, WTTW was used to test stereo sound for TV broadcasts overnight.

 WTTW's sister station WXXW quietly went dark in 1974 when the transmitter broke down.
 It had been one of the last in Chicago to transmit in black-and-white and by then its schedule was filled with what former WTTW station manager Edward Morris called "talking heads and a blackboard".
-In 1977, WTTW sold the long-dark WXXW license a to consortium led by City Colleges of Chicago; the station ultimately became WYCC.
+In 1977, WTTW sold the long-dark WXXW license to a consortium led by City Colleges of Chicago; the station ultimately became WYCC.

 In 1981, the Chicago Educational Television Association created Chicago magazine as WTTW and WFMT's program guide.
 It was sold for $17 million in 1986 to a joint venture between Metropolitan Detroit Magazine and Adams Communications.

 On August 7, 1984, WTTW became the first U.S. TV station to broadcast its entire schedule in stereo.

 On November 22, 1987, WTTW's signal was hijacked by an unknown person wearing a Max Headroom mask—the second such signal interruption incident to occur in the Chicago area that night, with the first taking place during the 9 p.m. newscast on independent station WGN-TV (channel 9) two hours prior to the hacker's intrusion of the WTTW signal.
 While WGN-TV's analog transmitter was located atop the John Hancock Center at the time, allowing for engineers to almost immediately thwart the video hacker by changing the studio-to-transmitter frequency, WTTW's transmitter was located atop the Sears Tower (now the Willis Tower), which made it harder to stop the hacker before the interruption voluntarily concluded after almost two minutes.